firstcontributions/first-contributions/README.md

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
 We wanted to simplify the way new open-source contributors learn & contribute for the first time.

+GitHub is a Git repository hosting service, but it adds many of its own features.
+While Git is a command line tool, GitHub provides a Web-based graphical interface.
+It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
 This project aims at providing guidance & simplifying the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 #### *If you're not comfortable with command line, [here are tutorials using GUI tools.]( #tutorials-using-other-tools )*